Fenoemos/MyArchive/[Project] Coursera/Google Advanced Data Analytics Professional Certificate/[Readme] 5 Waze - Course 5 - Regression model.md

 <sub>Would you two mind completing the following?

-<sub>+ Build a binomial logistic regression model in a code notebook
+<sub> - Build a binomial logistic regression model in a code notebook

-<sub>+ Write an executive summary of your results
+<sub> - Write an executive summary of your results

 <sub>I’d appreciate a chance to review your work before you send it over to Ursula, but write the summary as if you’re addressing the leadership team.